Making Marriage Work, Part 2By Dr. Margaret Paul

 6. Evaluate the action.

 We will start with Step One of Inner Bonding.
-In Step One, you choose to be willing to feel your feelings and take responsibility for them, rather than turn to protective, controlling, addictive behavior.
+In Step One, you choose to be willing to feel your painful feelings and take responsibility for them, rather than turn to protective, controlling, addictive behavior.

 What do you feel in your body when someone gets angry, blaming, or judgmental toward you?